yasuhiroinoue/science_digest_bot/README.md

 ## How It Works

 1. **Fetch Articles:** Uses RSS to get the latest articles from *Science*.
-2. **Retrieve Abstracts:** Looks up articles by DOI in PubMed to get abstracts.
+2. **Retrieve Abstracts:** Looks up articles by DOI in Crossref to get abstracts.
 3. **Summarize with AI:** Sends abstracts to Claude3 to generate short summaries.
 4. **Post to Discord:** Formats the summaries and posts them to a Discord channel.